cvmfs/doc-cvmfs/cpt-overview.rst

 [Nygren10]_ [Tolia03]_.
 Its current implementation provides the following key features:

--  Use of the the `Fuse kernel module <http://fuse.sourceforge.net>`_ that comes with in-kernel caching of file attributes
+-  Use of the `Fuse kernel module <http://fuse.sourceforge.net>`_ that comes with in-kernel caching of file attributes

 -  Cache quota management

--  Use of a content addressable storage format resulting in immutable files and automatic file de-duplication
+-  Use of a content addressable storage format resulting in immutable files and automatic file deduplication

 -  Possibility to split a directory hierarchy into sub catalogs at user-defined levels